Top 10 Monsoon Treks In Karnataka

 Agumbe Ghat Trek

-Agumbe Ghat offers a 10-kilometre trek through rainforests and past waterfalls, including Barkana Falls and Onake Abbi Falls.
-Known as the "Cherrapunji of the South" due to its high rainfall.
+Agumbe Ghat offers a 10 km trek through rainforests and past waterfalls, including Barkana Falls and Onake Abbi Falls.
+It is known as the "Cherrapunji of the South" due to its high rainfall.

 A beautiful tile roof malnad house in Agumbe, Karnataka | Shutterstock